aica-technology/api/docs/docs/concepts/01-intro.md

 <SystemOverview className="themedSVG" style={{width: "100%"}}/>

-## AICA framework
+## AICA Core

-The AICA **framework** is a virtual robotics workspace pre-configured with a growing collection of software libraries for motion generation, signal processing, machine learning and control algorithms.
+**AICA Core** is a virtual robotics workspace pre-configured with a growing collection of software libraries for motion generation, signal processing, machine learning and control algorithms.
 It includes hardware interfaces for real-time external control of popular robot brands, force-torque sensors and cameras.
 The workspace is the foundation and the software libraries are the building blocks.